Snacks for People with Dysphagia (IDDSI Style)

 • Instant hot cereal packets without raisins or apple pieces (e.g., cream of wheat or instant oatmeal – with caution, making sure to serve it at a smooth pureed texture/extremely thick liquid consistency.
 Not sticky, like many types of oatmeal served in institutions.
 Make sure no liquid separates from the solid.)

-Examples of Level 5 Minced & Moist (4mm/adults)
+Examples of Minced & Moist, Level 5 (4mm/adults)

 • Same as above, as there are not a lot of snacks to add due to the 4mm particle size limitations.
 A Minced & Moist snack has to also be soft enough to squash easily with the IDDSI Fork Pressure Test (page 9 of Testing Methods) without the thumb nail blanching white.
 The final requirement is that it has to pass the spoon tilt test, being cohesive enough to hold its shape on a spoon, while still being moist enough to slide/fall off spoon without sticking to the spoon.